Emily Kim aka Maangchi Demystifies

 The fourth and final video; The Frozen Section, Dried & Fermented Seafood, Rice Cakes, Tofu & Kitchenware covers a wide range of topics.
 I found the section on cooking with Tofu and the recipes she tagged in the video extremely helpful.
 I plan on cooking the recipe for rice cake soup for the upcoming Seollal holiday.

-I want to highlight a contributor to Korean cuisine for any of the readers who are not already a part of her 2 million plus subscribers on YouTube.
-The website has provided great resources for anyone, like me, who felt completely overwhelmed by the thought of walking into a Korean grocery store.
+I want to highlight a contributor to Korean cuisine for any of the readers who are not already a part of her 2 million-plus subscribers on YouTube.
+The website has provided great resources for anyone, like me, who felt completely overwhelmed with the thought of walking into a Korean grocery store.

 Lastly, I could have focused on her informative step-by-step recipes or cookbook, yet I want to mention another reason to check out her website; the Global Grocery Shopping Directory her community has compiled.
 Now, there’s no reason not to try cooking your favorite dish you enjoy at your local Korean BBQ (my favorite in L.A. is Hae Jang Chon) restaurant.